 - Leg warmers: Leg warmers or thigh socks can be a nice touch, especially if living in a cold climate.
 Leg warmers keep the baby warm and comfortable, and they do not get in the way of EC like pants can, especially while taking the baby to the potty.

 - Potty-friendly clothing: Dress your baby in clothes that can be removed quickly and easily as soon as the baby gives pooping or peeing signals.
 You can also consider nightwear that opens at the bottom or clothes that are crotchless.

 - Help books: There are several books about elimination communication you may want to read.
-This can be a lengthy and stressful period for parents, so a well-written book could prove useful in guiding you through the process.

 What Are The Benefits of Elimination Communication?